secretGeek/today-i-learned-staging/git/revert_a_file.md

 ﻿# Git: how do i revert a single file

-## Revert changes to a file if you haven't staged it...
+## Revert changes to a file if you haven't staged it

 To revert changes to 1 file and just make it the same as the head....